swlim03/ML_Project/README.md

 Decision Tree and Random Forest models, especially their tuned models, have relatively low F1-scores.
 This may be due to the underfitting of the tuned model, which will be weaker in capturing complex patterns in minority classes (high negative EM and high positive EM).

 # Conclusion
-This study employed tree-based machine learning models to predict EM among listed firms in Malaysia.
-Among the models tested, the Extreme Gradient Boost (XGB) model outperformed Gradient Boosting (GB), Random Forest (RF), and Decision Tree (DT) models.
+This study applies tree-based machine learning models to predict Earnings Management (EM) among Malaysian listed firms.
+Among the models evaluated, Extreme Gradient Boosting (XGBoost) outperforms Gradient Boosting (GB), Random Forest (RF), and Decision Tree (DT) models.

-While hyperparameter tuning improved the performance of XGB, it had minimal impact and even led to significant performance drop in the DT and RF models.
+Hyperparameter tuning provides only marginal improvement for XGBoost and does not consistently enhance performance for DT and RF, with some cases showing performance degradation.

-The correlation analysis between firm profitability and size, reflects the effort of firms to present a stable financial image.
-The study also reveals that about half of the Malaysian listed firms engaged in extreme EM over consecutive years.
+Correlation analysis between firm size and profitability suggests potential earnings smoothing behavior.
+The results also indicate that nearly half of the firms exhibit persistent extreme EM across multiple years.

 ### Project Limitation
-Since the data is sourced from Malaysian listed firms, the detected EM remains within legal and accounting standards.
-Based on MJM, the study focuses only on accrual-based earnings management (AEM), meaning real earnings management (REM) is not captured and may lead to incomplete detection.
+The dataset is limited to Malaysian listed firms, which may affect generalisability to other markets.
+In addition, the study focuses only on accrual-based earnings management (AEM) using the Modified Jones Model (MJM), indicating real earnings management (REM) is not captured.